realpython/flask-single-page-app/readme.md

 1. Sent the values to the server-side via AJAX
 1. Summed the values on the server-side, then returned the sum back to the client-side
 1. Added the returned value to the DOM

+## Part 3 (09/27/2014):

+1. Looked briefly at the RESTful API structure
+1. Consumed the Github API with the Requests library
+1. Parsed the returned data
+1. Added the parsed data to the DOM